barbagroup/snake-repro/MesnardBarba-CiSE.md

 Our first attempt with IBAMR used a zero-gradient velocity boundary condition at the outlet.
 This resulted in some blockage effect when the wake vortices reach the domain boundary: strong vorticity rebounds from the artificial boundary and propagates back to the domain (Figure 5).
 Of course, this is unphysical and the result unacceptable.

-After exchanging with the main developers on the online forum , we found that IBAMR needs us to select a "stabilized outlet," which is a boundary condition that acts like a force pushing the vortices out.
+After a long search in the literature and in the documentation, it was through a conversation with the main developers on the online forum that we discovered the solution: using a "stabilized outlet" boundary condition, which adds a forcing to push the vortices out.
 (IBAMR does not provide a convective/advective boundary condition.)
 With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study (Figure 6).
 Another deep dive in the literature led us to notice that a benchmark example described in a paper describing extensions to IBAMR^(5) was set up in an unexpected way: